Sebastianhju/Runeterra-5e/Trolls.md

 **Cold Adapt**: You are resistant to cold damage.

 **Chill Trolls**: When you hit a target with an attack roll and deal damage to it, you can also deal 1d6 cold damage and reduce its Speed by 10 until the start of your next turn.
+You can do this an amount equal to you proficiency bonus before you must take a long rest.

 ## Sand Trolls